 - Greater nutrition.
 Whole foods are complex, containing a variety of the micronutrients your body needs.

 - Essential fiber.
 Whole foods, such as whole grains, fruits, vegetables and legumes, provide dietary fiber.
-As part of a healthy diet, fiber can help prevent certain diseases, such as type 2 diabetes and heart disease, and it can also help manage constipation.
+Dietary fiber can help reduce the risk of type 2 diabetes, colorectal cancer, stroke and heart disease.

 - Protective substances.
-Many whole foods are also good sources of antioxidants — substances that slow down a natural process leading to cell and tissue damage.
-It isn't clear that antioxidant supplements offer the same benefits as antioxidants in food.
-Some high-dose antioxidant supplements have been associated with health risks.
+Many whole foods contain chemicals that promote health, such as antioxidants — substances that slow down a natural process leading to cell and tissue damage.

 Who needs supplements?

-If you're generally healthy and eat a wide variety of foods, including fruits, vegetables, whole grains, legumes, low-fat dairy products, lean meats and fish, you likely don't need supplements.
+You likely don't need supplements if you're a healthy adult who eats a variety of foods, including fruits, vegetables, whole grains, legumes, low-fat dairy products, lean meats and fish.

-But supplements — or fortified foods — might be appropriate in some situations:
+But supplements — or fortified foods — may be appropriate if you:

-- Have a medical condition that affects how your body absorbs or uses nutrients, such as chronic diarrhea, food allergies, food intolerance, or a disease of the liver, gallbladder, intestines or pancreas
+- Have a medical condition that affects how your body digests nutrients, such as chronic diarrhea, food allergies, food intolerance, or a disease of the liver, gallbladder, intestines or pancreas

-Talk to your doctor or a dietitian about which supplements and what doses might be appropriate for you.
-Be sure to ask about possible side effects and interactions with any medications you take.
+If you're wondering whether you need a vitamin and mineral supplement, talk to your doctor or dietitian.
+Be sure to ask about dosage, side effects and possible interactions with any medications you take.